Kentucky Wildcats football: 2018 season

+2019–2021 seasons

 In 2019, Kentucky had a special season when Wide Receiver Lynn Bowden took became the Wildcats Quarterback, when both Terry Wilson (QB 1) and Sawyer Smith (QB 2) were injured.
 Kentucky ended the season 8–5, after beating (in order): Toledo, Eastern Michigan, Arkansas, Missouri, Vanderbilt, Tennessee-Martin, Louisville and Virginia Tech in the Belk Bowl in a last minute touchdown drive by Kentucky, and a scoop and score to use up the last few seconds of the game.
 Their five losses were (in order): Florida, Mississippi State, South Carolina, Georgia Bulldogs and Tennessee.
 In 2020, Kentucky had unique season, despite their final losing record.
 They were initially ranked at No. 22 in their first game with Auburn.
 Their final record in the season was 5–6, with 4–6 in the conference (during the COVID-19 Pandemic NCAA regulations).
 Kentucky went on to beat: Mississippi State, Tennessee, Vanderbilt, South Carolina, and North Carolina State in the Gator Bowl.
 Kentucky's losses were to (in order): Auburn, Mississippi, Missouri, Georgia Bulldogs, Alabama and Florida.
 This season saw the Wildcats win in Knoxville for the first time since 1984.
 In 2021, Kentucky saw more history making for both the entire program and Mark Stoops.
 Their final record was 10–3, which was Kentucky's second 10-win season, and the 4th time in program history, after beating (in order): Louisiana Monroe, Missouri, UT-Chattanooga, South Carolina, Florida, LSU, Vanderbilt, New Mexico State, Louisville and the Iowa Hawkeyes in the VRBO Citrus Bowl.
 Their three losses were back-to-back-to-back with: Georgia Bulldogs, Mississippi State, and Tennessee.
 The Wildcats saw their first win against Florida at home since 1986 and finished ranked No. 18 in the AP poll.
-The program also got a winning record with 638-635-44 (.501), and a bowl record of 12-9 (.571), after the season concluded.
-For Stoops, he managed to get a winning record for the first time, with 59-53 (.527).
+The program also got a winning record with 638–635–44 (.501), and a bowl record of 12–9 (.571), after the season concluded.
+For Stoops, he managed to get a winning record for the first time, with 59–53 (.527).